observablehq/plot/README.md

 const color = Plot.scale({color: {type: "linear"}});
 ```

+#### Scale objects

+Both [*plot*.scale](#plotscalescalename) and [Plot.scale](#plotscaleoptions) return scale objects.
+These objects represent the actual (or “materialized”) values encountered in the plot, including the domain, range, interpolate function, *etc.* The scale’s label, if any, is also returned; however, note that other axis properties are not currently exposed.
+Point and band scales also expose their materialized bandwidth and step.

 To reuse a scale across plots, pass the scale object into another plot specification:

 ```js